Fxanz/All-Frontendmentor/Product Preview/README.md

 ### Continued development

-I'll focus to 'best practice' my code in the future, using root is more proficient and understands default css better, reset css etc
+I'll focus to 'best practice' my code in the future, probably will start using sass in the future

 ## Author